microsoft/fast/specs/tree-view/tree-view.md

 **Tree View**

 - extends HTML Element props
+- custom CSS property for `depth` to support the infinite nesting scenario

 **Tree View Item**

 - expanded - nodes with child-nodes can either be expanded or collapsed.
 - selected - the node is selected
-- content - the content for the tree view
+- content - slot for the content (the default slot for the item)
 - before-content - slot which precedes content, often a glyph or icon
 - after-content - slot which follows content, often a glyph or icon
 - expand-collapse-glyph - slot for svg, will include a default svg
+    - You could use a single glyph and rotate using CSS which would be the default.
+    - With the expanded callback an implementor knows when a tree item is expanded or not.
+The glyph provided could be updated based on the expanded/collapsed state of the control.
+    - The glyph could be overridden with CSS using the named :part.
+This can change based on the expanded state as well.
-- on-expanded-change - callback for when the expanded state has changed
+- expanded-change (event) - event for when the expanded state has changed
-- on-selected - callback for when an item has been selected
+- selected-change (event) - event for when an item has been selected

 ### Anatomy and Appearance

-*Screenshots and/or description of the basic appearance of the component.
-Outline its structure with a diagram of its visual tree (shadow dom).
-Enumerate key areas of visual customization, such as:*

 **Tree View**